ephemeralrogue/ambassador/README.md

 middleware for [Node.js](http://nodejs.org/), featuring JS Object Delegation and full support for ES6 modules.

 ambassador manages authentication.
 The primary concept is that ambassador assists in utilizing third-party services to log users in and out of the designated application. ambassador does not mount routes or assume any particular database schema, allowing a great deal of flexibility in terms of implementation.
-As the developer, you determine how to manage user and session data; ambassador simply negotiates the exchange of authentication codes for access tokens via emissary, and provides the means to retrieve user data from the OAuth source.
-Currently, ambassador handles authentication via the OAuth2 protocol.
-More services will be added in the future.
+As the developer, you determine how to manage user and session data; ambassador simply negotiates the exchange of authentication codes for access tokens via OAuth 1.0/2.0 emissaries, and provides the means to retrieve user data from the OAuth source.
+Currently, ambassador handles authentication via the OAuth2 protocol, with ambassadors to handle authentication through Discord and generic OAuth 2.0.
+More ambassadors will be added in the future.

 ## Install